 The BOMAKER Odine II is a better 2.0 budget soundbar for dialogue and TV shows than the TaoTronics TT-SK023.
 The BOMAKER has a dialogue enhancement feature which can help improve vocal clarity, it can get much louder than the TaoTronics, and it also has a virtual surround feature.
 Although both soundbars downsample into PCM 2.0, the BOMAKER is able to do this over its HDMI ARC port, which the TaoTronics lack.
 That said, the TaoTronics has a more neutral and even sound profile as it can deliver somewhat more bass, and it feels better built.

 The BOMAKER Odine II is a better budget soundbar for dialogue and TV shows than the AmazonBasics 2.1 Channel Bluetooth.
 The BOMAKER feels better built, it can get much louder with less compression, and it has a virtual surround feature.
 While it's really lacking bass, it has a more neutral mid-range, which helps out vocals.
 However, the AmazonBasics can play Dolby Digital via its Optical In, and it produces much more bass, even though it's still lacking in this department.

 The Insignia NS-HSB318 2.0 is a better overall performing soundbar than the BOMAKER Odine II.
-While both soundbars are very similar in terms of build quality and downsampling audio formats into PCM, the Insignia is able to produce a bit more bass and it has a bass adjustment feature, which is a nice touch.
+While both soundbars are very similar in terms of build quality and downsampling audio formats into PCM, the Insignia is able to produce a bit more bass and it has a Bass Boost feature, which is a nice touch.
 In comparison, the BOMAKER has more inputs as well as a virtual surround feature.